And I hate them. I loathe these weird, disease-ridden, blood-gorging, leg-climbing creepy stalkers.

 And what do you do with it once you’ve removed it?

-My favorite method is a trip in the porcelain throne.
+My favorite method is a trip to the sewer.

 Especially if you live in an area that has a high rate of Lyme Disease, I hope you take tick prevention seriously and do whatever you have to do to protect yourself, your family, and your pets.